TCCS-13

 python3 postprocessing.py

-Finally, you can look at the improved well locations in the generated figures/optimal_solution folder, and take those locations in the ORGININAL.DATA deck and save it as IMPROVED.DATA, similar to the coarsened version to COARSENED_IMPROVED.DATA, to generate Fig. 12:
+Finally, you can look at the improved well locations in the generated figures/optimal_solution folder, and take those locations into the ORGININAL.DATA deck and save it as IMPROVED.DATA, similar to the coarsened version to COARSENED_IMPROVED.DATA, to generate Fig. 12:

 flow IMPROVED.DATA --enable-opm-rst-file=true --linear-solver=cpr_trueimpes --time-step-control=newtoniterationcount --newton-min-iterations=1 --tolerance-cnv-relaxed=1e-2 --relaxed-max-pv-fraction=0